Health Careers Scholarship

 Selection of Recipient

-The Selection Committee will select the applicants who show the most promise as innovative, creative problem solvers, on the basis of their essays, letters of recommendation, and supporting materials included with the application.
+The Selection Committee will select the applicants who show the a strong deisire to earn a degree in education on the basis of their essays, letters of recommendation, and supporting materials included with the application.
 Academic and extracurricular information play an important secondary role in helping the Selection Committee get a fuller picture of the applicant, but these are not the basis on which the award is determined.
 Financial need does not play a role in determining the award winner.

 The Selection Committee reserves the right to decide, on a case-by-case basis, to contact applicants for phone interviews or to request additional materials.
-The award will be presented at the Senior Awards Night on May 29, 2019.
+The award will be presented at the Senior Awards Night.

 Payment of Scholarship